collective/collective.recipe.backup/README.rst

 - The code comes with a ``buildout.cfg``.
 Please bootstrap the buildout and run the created ``bin/test`` to see if the tests still pass.
-Please to try to add tests if you add code.
+Please try to add tests if you add code.

 - The long description of this package (as shown on PyPI), used to contain a big file with lots of test code that showed how to use the